 The following are some of the pictures showing effectiveness and power of face detection technique using the above code.

-Face Recognition is an interesting problem with lots of powerful use cases which can significantly help society across various dimensions.
-While there will always be an ethical risk attached to commercialzing such techniques, that is a debate we will shelve for another time.
+In Python, Face Recognition is an interesting problem with lots of powerful use cases that can significantly help society across various dimensions.
+While there will always be an ethical risk attached to commercializing such techniques, that is a debate we will shelve for another time.